pranavj4work/React-Native-Finance-app/README.md

 # Finora

-Interview-ready personal finance app for React Native.
+Personal finance app built using React Native & TypeScript.
 Track income and expenses, set category budgets, and read monthly reports — all stored locally with SQLite.

-Built to show the skills Bangalore hiring managers look for: TypeScript, navigation, forms, local persistence, clean architecture, and UI polish.

 ## Run it